 Founded in 1967, The Overlake School is an independent, nonsectarian, coeducational, college prep day school.
-Each Overlake community member is committed to the school's mission to Inspire excellence, Develop intellectual curiosity, Teach responsibility, Embrace diversity and Foster a compassionate community.
+Each Overlake community member is committed to the school's mission to champion students and their vast potential through engaging educational experiences in a diverse and inclusive community.
+Students are valued as multifaceted individuals and graduate with a passion for learning, ready for any path that contributes to a better world.

 Overlake is committed to diversity and does not discriminate on the basis of race, religion, national or ethnic origin, socio-economic status, gender, sexual orientation or disability in the administration of its educational policies, financial aid or other school-administered programs.